 8th Graders “Get Free” Through Spoken Word

-It’s not every day that students start asking for more opportunities to write poetry.
-But that’s what happened after Movement 515 performed for Waukee Middle School eighth graders on December 10.
+It’s not every day that students ask for more opportunities to write poetry.
+But that’s what happened after Movement 515 performed for Waukee Middle School (WMS) eighth graders on December 10.

-“Watching them get their emotions out on paper and then seeing them have the self-confidence to share and move an entire audience was inspirational and like nothing I had ever seen before,” Allyson Vespa, eighth grader at Waukee Middle School said.
+“Watching them get their emotions out on paper and then seeing them have the self-confidence to share and move an entire audience was inspirational and like nothing I had ever seen before,” Allyson Vespa, eighth-grader at WMS said.

 “I was amazed not just by how they performed, but the family aspect they had as poets.
 They supported each other.
-As an athlete, that was something I could connect to,” Madeline Huntley, eighth grader at Waukee Middle School said.
+As an athlete, that was something I could connect to,” Madeline Huntley, eighth-grader at WMS said.

 Waukee eighth graders have spent the last few weeks in language arts learning about poetry.
 The poetry unit focuses on figurative language, types, analysis, public speaking/performance skills and theme within poetry.

-“In class we have been working on finding a voice and your own perspective and applying figurative language to your writing.
-As a language arts teaching team we thought it was important for them to experience spoken word poetry by students their age, from a neighboring city and see how real poetry can be,” Anne Franklin, language arts teacher at Waukee Middle School said.
+“In class, we have been working on finding a voice and your own perspective and applying figurative language to your writing.
+As a language arts teaching team we thought it was important for them to experience spoken word poetry by students their age, from a neighboring city and see how real poetry can be,” Anne Franklin, WMS language arts teacher said.

 “These phrases are used to encourage, give energy to and build each other up.
 We operate under the principle of ‘energetic reciprocity,’ the idea that collectively we have the power to build each other up and should never tear each other down,” Kristopher said.